5aurabhpathak/assorted-algorithms/README.md

 	* *ivp* - Image Processing (done as part of pg course)
 	* *nlp* - contains codes in Natural Language Processing taken as a pg course.
 		* **Mtech thesis** - Master's thesis is on Machine Translation of hindi to english.
 Ongoing...
-	* *soc* - Machine learning codes (done as part of Sof Computing course in pg)
+	* *soc* - Machine learning codes (done as part of Soft Computing course in pg)

-##Declaration
+## Declaration

 ***This is not the exhaustative list of codes I've done as there were many (now I realize!) quiet useful pieces of work that I created but didn't bother enough to archive.
 I try to archive in the master branch only codes that work as advertised.
-Though I do not take responsibility nor give any guaranties regarding the robustness or correctness of any code.
+Though I do not take responsibility nor give any guarantees regarding the robustness or correctness of any code.
 Everything works as I last checked.
 Each and every character in every source belongs to me.
 Ask permission before use (if you feel like it!) or cite me. :)
 Enjoy!***